Foundation Board Members

 Foundation Board member since January 1997

-“Being involved with the Foundation is very rewarding because I get to see how what we do translates into opportunity for so many people.”
+"Being involved with the Foundation is very rewarding because I get to see how what we do changes people's lives."

 Foundation Board - Past Chair